 References should follow the main text beginning on a new page that is labeled, References.
 All references included in the manuscript must be formatted using APA style (Sixth edition).

 Please do not use Footnotes.
-Tables and figures should not be included within the main document.
+Tables and figures should be included within the main document (after the References list).
 The maximum number of tables and figures in a given manuscript is eight in total, e.g., 6 tables and 2 figures.

 Tables and figures should be numbered separately, e.g., Table 1, etc. and Figure 1, etc. Please indicate table and figure location within the text by stating, “Insert Table 1 about here” or for figures, “Insert Figure 1 about here.”
 Be sure to order tables and figures in the same order as they appear in the manuscript.
 Tables provide easy-to-understand summaries information such as relevant past literature, hypotheses, methods, and/or results.
 Figures are used to present different types of information such as line drawings or graphs, photos, maps, charts, etc.

 Formulae and equations must be given unique alphanumeric identification such as A1, A2, etc. Appendix items should use alphabetical headers such as Appendix A, etc. If only one appendix is provided, then it should be listed simply as Appendix.